ietf-gitwg/using-github/draft-ietf-git-using-github.md

 --- abstract

-This document describes best practices for Working Groups that use GitHub for their work.
+This document provides a set of guidelines for Working Groups that choose to use GitHub for their work.

 --- note_Note_to_Readers